Tiger parenting: Exam-oriented education

-East Asian countries often adopt a strict exam-oriented approach in teaching, which encourages rote memorization.
+Many Asian countries often adopt a strict exam-oriented approach in teaching, which encourages rote memorization.
 Some argue that this approach encourages uniformity while eschewing creativity, questioning, student participation, self-determination, autonomy, diversity and critical or independent thinking.
 Tiger parents often put children in tutorial classes as early as the preschool stage.
 Typically, throughout the child's academic career, the mother's attempts to help the child obtain outstanding results in exams to secure a seat in prestigious schools, with the end goal of entering a top-notch university in mind.

 Cultural influences

-In East Asian societies, a higher education level is perceived as a guarantee of promising career prospects and as a tool to climb up the socioeconomic ladder or to lift a family out of poverty.
+In various Asian societies, a higher education level is perceived as a guarantee of promising career prospects and as a tool to climb up the socioeconomic ladder or to lift a family out of poverty.
 In the Analects of Confucius, education is a central theme with philosophical ideas and sayings that placed great value on work ethic and the pursuit of knowledge.
 The Confucian ideal argued that education is a passport to higher socioeconomic status and wealth.
 In ancient and medieval East Asian societies, scholar-officials had a high social status and intellectuals were held in high esteem, well above than that of wealthy landowners, businessmen, and merchants.
 Thus, tiger parents pin high hope on their children, taking much pride in their children's academic achievements and may flaunt them to other parents when comparing their own children with the academic achievements of others.
 Chinese immigrant parents in the West argue that "high academic achievement" reflects "successful parenting" while parents who have children that bring home inferior academic records are seen as irresponsible parents who are not doing their job.

 One historical explanation for the strict examination approach stems from the Imperial examination system of China for civil service government positions.
 Success in the civil examination administered by the royal court was seen as a sure conduit to improve a family's socioeconomic position.
 Since such positions were scarce with many applicants applying for few opening positions, competition was fierce and these positions were highly coveted, as only a select few could succeed and attain them.
-Tiger parents recognize how crucial self-discipline is in gaining success, so they may try to instill the value of an exam oriented education into their children as early as possible.
+Tiger parents recognize how crucial self-discipline is in gaining success, so they may try to instill the value of an exam-oriented education into their children as early as possible.